community-z-users/czt/jedit/README.txt

 b) Installing the jEdit plugins
 --------------------------------------------
+Make sure to deinstall previous versions of the plugins.

 To install the ZCharMap plugin you need to:
   1. copy ZCharMap.jar to SETTINGS_DIR/jars
   2. restart jEdit to load the new plugin